Historical rankings of presidents of the United States: 2017 C-SPAN

-Siena College Research Institute, Presidential Expert Poll of 2018
+2018 Siena College

 On February 13, 2019, Siena released its sixth presidential poll.

 The poll was initiated in 1982 and occurs one year into the term of each new president.
 It is currently a survey of 157 presidential scholars across a range of leadership parameters.

 The ranking awarded the top five spots to George Washington, Franklin Roosevelt, Abraham Lincoln, Theodore Roosevelt, and Thomas Jefferson, in keeping with prior surveys.
 Washington had been ranked fourth in all previous surveys, and Franklin Roosevelt first.

-(Note that the numbers below do not match the source where there are ties in the rankings.
+(The numbers below do not match the source where there are ties in the rankings.
 They have instead been counted as ties are in other polls (e.g. 26, 27, 27, 27, 30 rather than 26, 27, 27, 27, 28), so that all categories span the range 1–44.)